-The lifestyle in Washington DC reflects its vibrant array of inhabitants.
-As a city filled with politicians and lobbyists, plenty of time and effort is devoted to boasting about one’s expense account.
+The lifestyle in Washington DC reflects the city's vibrant population.
+As a city filled with politicians and lobbyists, plenty of time and effort are devoted to boasting about one’s expense account.
 Fat cats and 'yes men' alike pour their entertainment budgets into the DC scene and, at the very least, ensure that a lively lifestyle is readily accessible to locals and expats alike.

 Shopping in Washington DC

-Shopping is a key activity for the well-heeled in Washington DC.
-The city's oldest neighbourhood, Georgetown, hosts several designer boutiques.
-Expats can enjoy a scenic shopping and dining experience at picturesque local retail centres such as Georgetown Park and the Washington Harbor.
+Shopping is a key activity in Washington DC.
+The city's oldest neighbourhood, Georgetown, hosts several designer boutiques, and new arrivals can enjoy a scenic shopping and dining experience at picturesque local retail centres such as Georgetown Park and the Washington Harbor.

 Another great shopping area is the Dupont Circle neighbourhood.
 It's full of bookstores and designer boutiques as well as vintage shops.
-Expats exploring the area can also enjoy the FreshFarm Market.
+Those exploring the area can also enjoy the FreshFarm Market.

 Eating out in Washington DC

-Expats looking to grab something to eat in Washington DC will be spoilt for choice.
-Being an ethnically diverse capital city, the wide variety of restaurants and cafés cater to both local and international tastes of all budgets.
+Those looking to grab something to eat in Washington DC are spoilt for choice.
+Being an ethnically diverse capital city, the wide variety of restaurants and cafes cater to both local and international tastes, as well as a range of budgets.

 For the more enthusiastic foodies, the city hosts some vibrant food festivals throughout the year.
-Those looking for sizzling summer sustenance can check out the National Capital Barbecue Battle, while others may enjoy familiarising themselves with the culinary elite at the annual Taste of Georgetown festival.
+Those wanting sizzling summer sustenance can check out the National Capital Barbecue Battle, while others may enjoy familiarising themselves with the culinary elite at the annual Taste of Georgetown festival.

 Nightlife in Washington DC